Jane is a professional Actor, Writer and Storyteller.

-- Jane’s toolkit of professional skills includes:
+Jane’s toolkit of professional skills includes:

 She is a full member of The Writers’ Guild and British Actors Equity.

-She was sponsored by at Trust Fund from British Actors Equity which helped her to complete a BA in Drama with First Class Honours.
-As a result, she was able to pursue creative writing at the University of Birmingham.
+She was sponsored by a Trust Fund from British Actors Equity which helped her to complete a BA in Drama with First Class Honours.
+As a result, she was able to pursue a second career in creative writing at the University of Birmingham.

 Because of the investment by British Equity, Jane has always wanted to put something back into the profession that will help other artists find work in the industry.